MOSEK/MosekCOModel.rust/notes/NOTES.md

   - Won't have to clone operands.
 - CONS:
   - Less clean syntax,
-  - More complicated lifetimes of expressions
+  - More complicated lifetimes of expressions, especially in the helper functions for things like multiplication and addition

 ## Matrixes